Grosvenor House: History

+Nineteenth Century

 Robert Grosvenor, 1st Marquess of Westminster (d.
 1845), purchaser of Grosvenor House in 1805.

 Hugh Grosvenor, 1st Duke of Westminster (d.
 1899), who did much to extend Grosvenor House.

 The site was originally occupied by a small house named 'Gloucester House' (after Prince William Henry, Duke of Gloucester and Edinburgh, who owned it), with the front entrance on Upper Grosvenor Street.
 This house was purchased by Robert Grosvenor, 1st Marquess of Westminster, in 1805 for £20,000.
 He spent £17,000 on extending the house to make it more fashionable.
 In 1821, a large picture gallery 50 ft long was added to the west of the house.
 It was here that many of the Grosvenor family's treasures were held.

 Another extension was added in 1842, in the form of a 110 ft long classical-style colonnaded entrance screen on Upper Grosvenor Street.
 At each end was a triumphal arch with pediments above sculpted with the Grosvenor arms.
 Thomas Cundy, the architect of this vast house, then proposed a larger mansion to go all the way along to Park Street, extending all the way to 230 ft.
 This idea was dropped, as the 2nd Marquess thought it would be too lavish.

 In 1870, Hugh Grosvenor, 3rd Marquess of Westminster (later the 1st Duke) commissioned Henry Clutton to add a porte-cochère to the north, and he had many of the state rooms redesigned.
 In 1889, electricity was introduced, being one of the first buildings in London to do so.

-Demolition
+Twentieth Century

+Following the death of Hugh Grosvenor, 1st Duke of Westminster in December 1899, Grosvenor House was inherited by his grandson Hugh Grosvenor, 2nd Duke of Westminster.
+The 2nd Duke continued to maintain the house as his London residence prior to the outbreak of World War I in 1914.

+Wartime use

-Grosvenor House continued to be the London residence of the Dukes of Westminster in the early years of the 19th century.
-Following the outbreak of the First World War, the House was closed as a private residence by December 1916, and was requisitioned for wartime use by the British Government, and later leased to the United States for use as the American Embassy.
+By December 1916 the House had ceased to be used as a private residence, and was requisitioned by the British Government as offices for sections of the Ministry of Food.

+Sale and demolition

-From 1917 the House's owner, Hugh Grosvenor, 2nd Duke of Westminster used another Grosvenor Property, Bourdon House on Davies Street in Mayfair, which remained as his London home for the rest of his life.
+Following the conclusion of the War the 2nd Duke did not resume occupation of Grosvenor House; in 1917 he had taken up residence at another another Grosvenor Estate property, Bourdon House on Davies Street in Mayfair, which would remain as his London home until his death in 1953.

+Following the 2nd Duke's decision not to return to Grosvenor House, his second-cousin George Sutherland-Leveson-Gower, 5th Duke of Sutherland reportedly expressed some interest in purchasing the lease, but it was instead eventually rented to the Dowager Lady Michelham in 1919.
+In 1924 the lease of Grosvenor House was purchased by William Lever, 1st Viscount Leverhulme who planned to turn the property into a National Art Gallery; however his death in 1925 prevented this.
+Grosvenor House was later demolished in 1927 and replaced by the Grosvenor House Hotel, which opened in 1929.